public final class DegreeDaysApi

 for

-requesting a set of degree-day data.Request
+requesting degree-day data.Request

 gets processed.
 (Internally this library will